National Black Chamber of Commerce: Origin

-Mission and strategic goals
+Mission

 The stated mission of the NBCC is to "economically empower and sustain African American communities through entrepreneurship and capitalistic activity within the United States and via interaction with the Black Diaspora".
 It claims to be the first major African American organization to focus on economic empowerment.

-The NBCC works to fulfill its mission by implementing the following goals:

-Increase business development and economic growth within the African American community via procurement, access to capital and international trade.

-Secure sponsorship for the funding and guidance of NBCC programs.

-Educate and train members of the African American community regarding business development and their purpose to benefit society.

-Provide technical support to affiliate chapters.

-Business development

-The NBCC reaches 100,000 Black owned businesses.
-There are 1 million Black owned businesses in the United States.
-Black businesses account for over $100 billion in annual sales.
-African Americans have over $800 billion in expendable income each year according to the US Bureau of Census.

 Funding

 The NBCC "is funded primarily by fossil fuel energy companies, including Koch Industries and ExxonMobil," according to a 2015 analysis by the Florida Center for Investigative Reporting.
-Exxon Mobil includes the NBCC on its 2004 list of contributions and community investments.
+ExxonMobil includes the NBCC on its 2004 list of contributions and community investments.
 From 2002 through 2014 NBCC received $1 million, and from 2008 through 2015 $800,000, from Exxon Mobil.
 In June 2015 Peabody Energy contributed $10,000 to the NBCC.
 Other fossil fuel companies that have funded NBCC include the Gulf Power Company division of the Southern Company and Chevron.
 The NBCC acknowledges funding from fossil fuel companies.

 NBCC has also received funding from and lobbied on behalf of the tobacco industry.
 Tobacco company Altria was scheduled to sponsor the 2004 Fall Summit meeting in Negril, Jamaica.
 It had previously received funding from Altria's predecessor Philip Morris Companies Inc and from the R. J. Reynolds Tobacco Company, and facilitated marketing access to its members.
 In March 2011, Alford appeared before a U. S. Food and Drug Administration advisory panel to oppose proposed restrictions on menthol cigarettes, which are used disproportionately by African Americans.
 In doing so, he sided with Lorillard, whose major product was mentholated Newport cigarettes, and which had been an NBCC member since 2008, paying $35,000 in dues annually.

 NBCC has also received funding from and lobbied on behalf of the telecommunications industry.
 Verizon was listed as a funder of NBCC, which has in turn lobbied the Federal Communications Commission (FCC) against net neutrality and other telecommunications industry regulations.
 NBCC also voiced support for a proposed merger between AT&T and T-Mobile.

-Hewlett Packard sponsored the 2003 Annual convention in Birmingham, Alabama.
+Hewlett-Packard sponsored the 2003 Annual convention in Birmingham, Alabama.
 Lord Abbett and New York Life participated with the NBCC in the sponsorship of the Building Wealth Tour.
 The American Chemistry Council has also funded NBCC.

 In 2015, Florida Congressman Alcee Hastings urged NBCC to cut ties with industry groups that spread misinformation on air pollution.